 Amateur Photographer verdict

 The GoPro HERO12 Black creates some well-lit, great looking footage.
-Plenty of features and stabilisation that is second to none.
+Plenty of features and stabilisation that is second to none.- Well priced

 The GoPro HERO12 Black is GoPro’s latest addition to its action camera line-up.
-Notoriously well-known as the market leader in ready for anything, well-built cameras, GoPro’s latest model overall holds on to the core GoPro characteristics whilst also offering some additional features to its recent predecessor the GoPro HERO11 that will be welcomed by serious creators and action fans.
+Noted as the market leader in robust cameras that are ready for anything, GoPro’s latest model holds on to the core GoPro characteristics whilst offering some additional features to the GoPro HERO11 that will be welcomed by serious creators and action fans.
 The HERO12 looks pretty much the same in design as previous editions, with the addition of a speckled design on the body.
-The price is also the same, RRP $399.99 / £399.99 for the standalone camera, making it one of the cheaper vlogging and action cameras available.
+The price is currently at an appealing $300 / £300 for the standalone camera, down $100 and £100, making it one of the cheaper vlogging and action cameras available.

 At a glance